Reply lets you set up an email account to use different servers for sending and receiving emails. You can use this option in the following cases:

 - When you use email aliases in Reply

 How to set up a connection with Sendgrid

 Sendgrid only uses the SMTP protocol to send emails.
 To receive replies for emails sent via Sendgrid, you must specify your inbox.
 To do this:

 - In your Reply account, navigate to the Email Accounts tab of the Settings page.

-- In Account Settings, enable the I want to use different email servers for sending and receiving emails option.
+- In Account settings, enable the option I want to use different email servers for sending and receiving emails.

-- In the User name field, enter the email address you want to use to receive replies to.
+- In the User name field, enter the email address you want to use to receive replies.

 - In the IMAP Host field, enter the address of the IMAP server (imap.gmail.com for Gmail accounts).

 - In the IMAP Port field, enter the port of the IMAP server (993 for Gmail accounts).